-The government's decision to cut the allocation of transfer funds to regions (TKD) in next year's draft budget has drawn mixed reactions from various heads of government in the regions.
-They said this could potentially burden regional finances and hamper regional development.
+The government's decision to cut the allocation of transfer funds to regions (TKD) in the draft budget for next year has reaped various reactions from various regional heads of government.
+They said that this has the potential to burden regional finances and hinder regional development.

-Meanwhile, various experts suggested that regional heads could be more creative in exploring the potential for new regional own-source revenues (PAD) to cover the deficit due to reduced transfer funds from the center to the regions.
+Meanwhile, various experts suggest that regional heads can be more creative in exploring new potential sources of local revenue (PAD) to cover the deficit due to reduced transfer funds from the central to the regions.

-The policy contained in the 2026 Draft State Budget (RAPBN) states: the government sets the allocation of transfer funds to the regions (TKD) at Rp 650 trillion.
-This figure is a significant decrease of IDR 214.1 trillion or 24.8% compared to the 2025 State Budget outlook which reached IDR 864.1 trillion.
+The policy contained in the 2026 Draft State Budget (RAPBN) states: the government has set the allocation of transfer funds to regions (TKD) at Rp 650 trillion.
+This figure is down significantly by Rp 214.1 trillion or 24.8% compared to the outlook of the 2025 State Budget, which reached Rp 864.1 trillion.

-"This will certainly weaken the local government's fiscal," said Sarman Simanjorang, Deputy Chairman for Regional Autonomy Development of the Indonesian Chamber of Commerce and Industry (Kadin), to SUAR in Jakarta, Wednesday (20/8).
+"This will certainly weaken regional government finances," said Sarman Simanjorang, Deputy Chairperson for Regional Autonomy Development of the Indonesian Chamber of Commerce and Industry (Kadin), to SUAR in Jakarta, Wednesday (20/8).

-Sarman explained that this decrease in funding would also hamper development programs in various fields, especially for regions that are still mostly dependent on transfer funds from the center.
+Sarman explained that this decrease in funds will also hamper development programs in various fields, especially for regions that mostly still depend on transfer funds from the central government.

-"This budget reduction can have an impact on the quality of public services and economic turnover in the regions, because local government spending serves as a stimulus for the private sector," he said.
+"This budget cut can have an impact on the quality of public services and the regional economic turnover, because regional government spending functions as a stimulus for the private sector," he said.

-The same thing was conveyed by the Executive Director of the Regional Autonomy Implementation Monitoring Committee (KPPOD) Herman Suparman.
-He considered that this had the potential to hit regions that had been very dependent on injections of funds from the central government.
+A similar sentiment was conveyed by the Executive Director of the Regional Autonomy Implementation Monitoring Committee (KPPOD), Herman Suparman.
+He assessed that this has the potential to hit regions that have so far been very dependent on injections of funds from the central government.

-"About 60%-70% of our regions, cities, and also provinces still rely on funds from the central government called transfers to the regions, or used to be called balancing funds," he told SUAR by telephone.
+"Around 60%–70% of our regions, cities, and also provinces still rely on funds from the central government which are called transfers to the regions, or what used to be called equalization funds," he told SUAR via telephone.

-He added that this influx of funds makes the regional economy highly dependent on local government spending, which includes operational and capital expenditures.
+He added that this flow of funds makes the regional economy very dependent on regional government spending, which includes operational and capital expenditures.

-Herman compared this situation with the central government's budget efficiency of Rp 50.59 trillion in 2025, which has made it difficult for the regions.
+Herman compared this situation with the budget efficiency of Rp 50.59 trillion carried out by the central government in 2025, which has made it difficult for the regions.

 Strategy and innovation

-So, what is the way out?
-According to Chairman of the Association of Indonesian Regency Governments (Apkasi) Bursah Zarnubi, a well-thought-out transition strategy is needed so that the regions can maintain the quality of public services and ensure equitable development.
+So, what is the solution?
+According to the Chairperson of the Association of Regency Governments Throughout Indonesia (Apkasi), Bursah Zarnubi, a mature transition strategy is needed so that regions can still maintain the quality of public services and ensure equitable development.

-He pointed out that the efficiency policy carried out at the beginning of 2025 was already quite troublesome for regional heads in carrying out their duties.
+He cited the example of the efficiency policies implemented at the beginning of 2025, which have already troubled regional heads in carrying out their duties.
 So, if it is cut again, this will be very burdensome.

-"We will bring the results of the discussion with our fellow regents today to be outlined in a letter and formulation which will then be submitted to the President.
-In essence, we in the regions strongly object if there is a cut in the TKD budget in next year's APBN," said Bursah, who is the Regent of Lahat, quoted from an official statement (9/8/2025).
+"We will bring the results of discussions with our fellow regents today to be put into a letter and formulation which will then be submitted to the President.
+The point is, we in the regions strongly object to any cuts in the TKD budget in the State Budget next year," said Bursah, who is the Regent of Lahat, quoted from an official statement (9/8/2025).

 Responding to the central government's policy, Apkasi stated that it is open to dialogue with a comprehensive study involving various parties so that the impact of adjusting transfers to the regions can be assessed objectively.